Raghav-Guru/hadoopssl/README.md

 **Step 15**: Configuring SSL for HDFS/YARN and MR

--From Ambari Set below properties in referred config files(From Filter search for property if no results then you can add property under custom <>-site section)
+From Ambari Set below properties in referred config files(From Filter search for property if no results then you can add property under custom <>-site section)
 *core-site.xml*

     hadoop.rpc.protection=privacy